The American Opportunity and Lifetime Learning Tax Credits (1098-T)

 - The IRS Form 1098-T that you received reports amounts paid for qualified tuition and related expenses, as well as other related information.

-- You, or the person who may claim you as a dependent, may be able to take either the tuition and fees deduction or claim an education credit on Form 1040 for the qualified tuition and related expenses that were actually paid during the calendar year.
+- You, or the person who may claim you as a dependent, may be able to claim an education credit on Form 1040 for the qualified tuition and related expenses that were actually paid during the calendar year.

 - There is no need to attach Form 1098-T to your tax return.

 - The 1098-T tuition statement is used to calculate tax credit amounts for the American Opportunity and Lifetime Learning credits only.
-It is not intended for use to document expenses to calculate any other education tax benefits, including tuition and fees deductions, and education savings account withdrawals.
+It is not intended for use to document expenses to calculate any other education tax benefits, including education savings account withdrawals.

 The Buckley Amendment